Northern Pakistan

-Northern Pakistan (Urdu: ALA-LC: ALA-LC) is a tourism region in the northern and north-western parts of Pakistan, comprising the administrative units of Gilgit-Baltistan (formerly known as Northern Areas), Azad Kashmir, Khyber Pakhtunkhwa, Islamabad Capital Territory and the Rawalpindi Division in Punjab.
+Northern Pakistan (Urdu: ALA-LC: ALA-LC) is a tourism region in the northern and north-western parts of Pakistan, comprising the administrative units of Gilgit-Baltistan (formerly known as Northern Areas), Azad Kashmir, Malakand and Hazara divisions in Khyber Pakhtunkhwa, Islamabad Capital Territory and the Murree District in Punjab.
 The first two territories are Pakistani-administered sectors of the wider Kashmir region.
 (Note: The Kashmir region also includes Ladakh and Jammu and Kashmir which are claimed by Pakistan due to ongoing Kashmir conflict.
 These portions are de facto under Indian control.)
 Northern Pakistan is a mountainous region straddling the Himalayas, Karakoram and the Hindu Kush mountain ranges, containing many of the highest peaks in the world and some of the longest glaciers outside polar regions.
 Northern Pakistan accounts for a high level of Pakistan's tourism industry.

 Geography

-The geography of Northern Pakistan is mountainous and terrain differing in each part.
-The Karakoram range in Gilgit Baltistan covers the border between Pakistan, India and China in the regions of Ladakh and Xinjiang.
+The geography of Northern Pakistan is mountainous with terrain differing in each part.
+The Karakoram range in Gilgit-Baltistan covers the border between Pakistan, India and China in the regions of Ladakh and Xinjiang.
 The Himalayan range in Pakistan occupies the regions of Kashmir, Kaghan, Kohistan, Deosai and Chilas.
 The Hindu Kush rises southwest of the Pamirs extending into Swat and Kohistan areas, separated on the east from Karakoram by the Indus River.

 Snow often falls in the winter and many towns are closed such as Naran.

 Climate

-The climate of Northern Pakistan is much colder than that of the rest of the country, and it has many glaciers and ice-capped mountains, earning it the nickname "Earth's 3rd pole".
+The climate of northern Pakistan is much colder than that of the rest of the country, and it has many glaciers and ice-capped mountains, earning it the nickname "Earth's third pole".
 The winters (Nov-Mar) are cold and dry, while the summers (Apr-Jun) are warm to hot and very rainy.
 The rest of the year is warm and sunny.